 There has been some bad and misleading press in the past about wood burning stoves, and the fact that they are “silent killers” – this is far from the truth with new high efficiency stoves.
 Smoke from burning wood does naturally contain a mixture of harmful gases, which have greatly been reduced with newer stoves.
 Furthermore the introduction of maximum carbon monoxide and NOx levels will come into force along side the 2022 legislation, all which will help contribute to the greener credentials of a modern wood burning stove.

-From January 2018 all stoves will need to be “eco-labelled”, which means there will be no hiding behind the fictitious “green” credentials.
-This labelling will be similar to what we see with household appliances such as washing machines and dishwashers.
-This labelling will give consumers a much clearer view of the efficiency and output of their stove.
+Since January 2018 all stoves need to be “eco-labelled“, which means there is no hiding behind the past fictitious “green” credentials.
+This labelling is similar to what we see with household appliances such as washing machines and dishwashers.
+This labelling is designed to give consumers a much clearer view of the efficiency and output of their stove.

 How Consumers Will Benefit: